ZakarFin/zakarfin.github.io/snippets/wsl.md

     backend_flush_after = 0                # measured in pages, 0 disables
     wal_writer_flush_after = 0              # measured in pages, 0 disables
     checkpoint_flush_after = 0              # measured in pages, 0 disables

+### Service related to WSL

+LxssManager service handles the Linux subsystem on Windows.
+After larger Windows updates it's quite usual to see "No installed distributions found" or similar message when starting the WSL bash.
+Workarounds are to reboot the machine or try restarting the LxssManager service.